Travelling while pregnant can be one of the most rewarding experiences of your life.

 In the UK, you can find reliable options at L&R Self Care.

-I particularly love their Jet Legs Below the Knee Socks (£16.50), which come in a reusable compact container, perfect for throwing into your hand luggage.
+I particularly love their Jet Legs Below the Knee Socks (£16.50), which come in a reusable compact container, perfect for popping into your hand luggage.

-They provide effective graduated compression thanks to their medical-grade 15–20 mmHg compression, which is ideal for travel.
+They provide effective graduated compression, thanks to their medical-grade 15–20 mmHg compression, making them ideal for travel… and they’re machine washable.

-If you prefer something softer, Venosan Silk Support also also offer preventative therapy support with 15–20 mmHg compression and a satin feel.
+If you prefer something softer on the skin, then their Venosan Silk Support socks (£24) also also offer preventative therapy support with 15–20 mmHg compression and a satin feel.

-They provide effective support and bring relief to tired, heavy and aching legs, by ensuring the greatest degree of pressure is exerted at the ankle and then gradually reduce the amount towards the knee.
+Ensuring the greatest degree of pressure is exerted at the ankle and then gradually reduce the amount towards the knee, these fab compression socks provide effective relief to tired, heavy and aching legs.

-The Venosan Cotton Support are also anatomically knitted to the shape of the limb to prevent slippage, making them great for long journeys in a plane or car.
+The Venosan Cotton Support socks (£24) are also anatomically knitted to the shape of your leg to prevent slippage.

-Expert Tip: put them on before you board the plane or sit down in the car.
+Expert Tip: Put your compression socks on before you board the plane or sit down in the car.
 Once swelling starts, they’re much harder to pull up!

 Compact Pregnancy Pillow